Fireandplants/plant_gbif/protocols/gbif_cleaning.md

 Cleaning steps (in order)
 -------------------------
-1. Filter Location precision (lat/lon decimal places).
+1. Filter Location precision (lat/lon must have 2 decimal places).
 2. Filter records in the ocean.
 3. Filter records within the 0.1 x 0.1 degree gride sell of the GBIF HQ, herbaria with >1,500,000 specimens, and all geopolitical centroids.
 4. Filter on landuse.
 Eliminate those records that fall in MODIS classes 12 and 13.
 URL: https://lpdaac.usgs.gov/products/modis_products_table/mcd12q1